 If your home has a dual flush toilet try to use the low volume flush mode as much as possible.
 Experiment to see how much the low flush can handle.

 Toilets consume an average of 20.1 gallons of water per person, per day in a home with no water-conserving fixtures, according to the American Waterworks Association.
 That’s nearly 30 percent of an average home’s daily per-person indoor water use.
 Upgrading from a 3.5 gpf (gallons per flush) toilet to a 1.6 gpf model will reduce one person’s annual water use from 27,300 gallons to 12, 500 gallons, according to the Federal Energy Management Program.

-The dual fluch technology was first developed in the 1980’s, the dual-flush toilet takes water-efficiency one step further: using 1.6 gallons for solid waste and only .8 gallons for liquid waste.
+The dual flush technology was first developed in the 1980’s, the dual-flush toilet takes water-efficiency one step further: using 1.6 gallons for solid waste and only .8 gallons for liquid waste.
 You can find the best dual flush toilet HERE.

-What kind of savings can expect u with a dual-flush toilet?
+What kind of savings can expect you with a dual-flush toilet?

 Reduce water usage up to 30%.
 Total savings depend, of course, on frequency of use.
 You’ll also save on sewer costs, because they reduce the load on the waste system.

 But our topic today, toilet flushing, requires between1.5 and five gallons per flush, depending on the age of toilet one uses.
 Combined, the typical American flushes away 24 gallons of water each day, nearly a quarter of our total water consumption.

 We don’t naturally quantify all that flushing in dollars and cents, but like everything else in life, toilet water costs money.
 The OGWDW estimates that the average cost of water is $2 for 1,000 gallons, or, approximately 4.8 cents per person, per day, for 24 gallons of toilet water.